openharmony/arkcompiler_cangjie_ark_interop/doc/Dev_Guide/source_en/arkui-cj/cj-graphics-display.md

 - **Network Resources**

-  To load network images, the `ohos.permission.INTERNET` permission must be requested.
+  Loading network images requires the `ohos.permission.INTERNET` permission.
 In this case, the `src` parameter of the Image component is the URL of the network image.

   Currently, the Image component only supports loading simple network images.

-  When the Image component loads a network image for the first time, it requests the network resource.
-For subsequent loads, it reads the image from the cache by default.
+  When loading a network image for the first time, the Image component requests the network resource.
+For subsequent loads, the image is read directly from the cache by default.

   Network images must comply with the RFC 9113 standard; otherwise, loading will fail.
-If the downloaded network image exceeds 10MB or multiple network images are downloaded at once, it is recommended to use the [HTTP](../network/cj-http-request.md) tool to pre-download them in advance.
-This improves image loading performance and facilitates data management on the application side.
+If the downloaded network image exceeds 10MB or multiple network images are downloaded at once, it is recommended to use the [HTTP](../network/cj-http-request.md) tool for pre-downloading to improve image loading performance and facilitate data management on the application side.

   ```cangjie
   Image("https://www.example.com/example.jpg") // Replace with the actual URL in practice